Challenge of the Superfriends: Team composition experimentation

 Hanna-Barbera's writers experimented with team composition as well.
 Challenge of the Superfriends added The Flash (Barry Allen), Green Lantern (Hal Jordan), and Hawkman (Katar Hol) who were members of the Justice League of America, as well as several new characters: Black Vulcan (who was based on the DC Comics character Black Lightning), Apache Chief, and Samurai.
 These characters were created to add racial and cultural diversity to the show (this was also mentioned in some of the episode introduction extras on the first two Challenge of the Super Friends DVDs).

 Lineups

-Superfriends/Justice League of America
+Super Friends/Justice League of America

 Eleven heroes make up the Superfriends/Justice League of America.
 They are:

 Legion of Doom

 Thirteen villains comprise the Legion of Doom during the Challenge of the Superfriends series.
 They are:

 Despite the claim in the program's title sequence that the Legion's members hail from "remote galaxies", only Brainiac and Sinestro are extraterrestrials; the remaining members are all natives of Earth (even though Bizarro called the Bizarro World home, he was created by Lex Luthor via a duplicator ray on Earth, technically making him a 'native' of Earth).
 Solomon Grundy is a zombie, an animated dead person, as the episode Monolith of Evil makes clear.
 In "History of Doom", even Solomon Grundy supposedly dies from the solar flare.